shoreenb/Epic-Cakes/README.md

 #### First Time Visitor:

-1. As a first time visitor to the website, I want to quickly and easily navigate the site so that I can find what I need without too much effort.
+1. As a first time visitor to the website, I want to quickly and easily navigate the site so that I can find the cake I want to order without too much effort.
 2. As a first time visitor to the website, I want to see cakes that have been made for previous customers so that I can see the standard of work in detail to decide if I want to put in an order.
 3. As a first time visitor to the website, I want to read testimonials and visit their social media accounts to see how previous customers felt about